ice1000/jimgui/README.md

 ## Using Unicode strings

-You can use `ImGuiFontAtlas` in order to extend glyph ranges for your font, which is needed if you want to display Unicode characters.
+You can use `ImGuiFontAtlas` to extend glyph ranges for your font, which is needed if you want to display Unicode characters.
 You can find more info about glyph ranges at the [dear-imgui repository](https://github.com/ocornut/imgui).

-Notice that in order to display Unicode characters you need to have your Java sources encoded and compiled as UTF-8.
+Notice that to display Unicode characters you need to have your Java sources encoded and compiled as UTF-8.
 To compile the sources as UTF-8, add the following line to your `build.gradle`:

 ```groovy
 compileJava.options.encoding = 'UTF-8'